gregopet/grails-json-apis/README.md

 ## Future plans

-As this plugin was the result of a single hacking session the first plan is to look at the code with fresh eyes.
-Then write some unit tests :) And after that to find all the corner cases in which the current implementation wouldn't work - the only limitation I am currently aware of is that non automatically generated getters and transient properties don't yet work, but I am sure there will be others.
+Find all the corner cases in which the current implementation wouldn't work - the only limitation I am currently aware of is that non automatically generated getters and transient properties don't yet work, but I am sure there will be others.

 Then further in the future an API documenting script would be nice, producing charts or markdown docs from the data contained in the annotation(s).